Why You Should Never Accept School Accommodations

-Second, they know where you are, where you live and in some cases, they know everything about what you do in your spare time because someone in the area is watching you.
+- They know where you are, where you live and in some cases, they know everything about what you do in your spare time because someone in the area is watching you.
 If you are sick, they know where to find you and can make you go to work anyway.
-Because they own the place, they have the right to come into your place to snoop, especially if you are living on school property and they know who comes and goes out of your living space.
+Because they own the place, they have the right to come into your place to snoop, especially if you are living on school property, and they know who comes and goes out of your living space.
 There have been some stories about hidden video equipment and spyware software on your computer or internet.

-Eighth, free is generally not free.
+- Free is generally not free.
 If the accommodations are at the school, it cost the school nothing.
 If it is an apartment, the school got the apartment extremely cheap or it’s a friend’s place and they are working on a side deal.
 Generally, a job that comes with accommodations generally pays less, even if it isn’t costing them anything.

 There are many different reasons why you don’t want accommodation provided, even more than we mentioned here.
 Keep control of your own life.
 Coming to China wasn’t only about a job or to make money, it was to see and experience a different culture, to see a different part of the world and to meet new people.
 A good employer will help you find a place to live and might even negotiate with the landlord about the rental price.
 This allows you to do what you want when school hours are finished.